 We were trying to compete with the guys opposite us giving out coffee.
 “We must win!”
 She told me with a grin and much determination.
 “Alaa” she moaned jokingly when someone chose coffee instead.
 I never expected to laugh so much at a soup kitchen.
 She showed me we can have fun, even when we are helping others out.

-I mentioned my surprise to the guy next to me, and he told me that Pertiwi created this respectful atmosphere – Pertiwi set firm rules and maintained order, and as long as it was followed, everyone would be fine.
-The poor were treated like the rest of us, as ordinary people, as human beings, and the volunteers could be themselves.
-So it was okay for volunteers to dress anyway they wanted.
-It didn’t matter.
-What mattered was they were helping out, and they weren’t in any danger.
+I mentioned what I’d noticed to the guy next to me, and he told me that Pertiwi created this respectful atmosphere – Pertiwi set firm rules and maintained order, and as long as it was followed, everyone would be fine.
+Everyone was treated with respect.

 For the first time ever, I felt safe in a dark Malaysian alleyway at night.

 The ones queuing for food that surprised me included one who looked like a university student with his earphones in and a man wearing a security guard uniform.
 It was sad to see that people who had jobs still needed aid.
 “Apparently security guards only make RM500 a month” the girl next to me whispered.
 There were some people in the line that, if I saw them elsewhere, I would not have expected them to need aid.
 But I guess that even when people seem fine on the outside, we would never really know the difficulties they’re facing.